Paper Mario: The Origami King: Plot

 The three head to Scorching Sandpaper Desert to unravel the yellow streamer but soon encounter Olly, who blocks the path with a giant boulder, trapping Olivia under it.
-To save her, the two travel to the ocean liner The Princess Peach, where Bobby retrieves an item which is later revealed to be a fuse.
+To save her, Mario and Bobby travel to the ocean liner The Princess Peach, where Bobby retrieves an item which is later revealed to be a fuse.
 He lights it so he can sacrifice himself to destroy the boulder pinning Olivia.
 A distraught Olivia breaks down, but Mario is able to cheer her up.

 After defeating Hole Punch, Tape, and Scissors, clearing the yellow, purple, and green streamers, they rescue Bowser from Scissors before the three head to Peach's Castle.
 Luigi returns, sadly claiming he could not find the key, but soon discovers that it was stuck in his car.
 As they enter, Olly refolds Peach's Castle into the Origami Castle; the trio, excluding Luigi, traverse through it, defeating Stapler and returning Bowser to his original form.

 The three confront King Olly, who reveals he has folded 999 paper cranes, one away from the 1,000 needed to grant him ultimate power to create his origami kingdom and turn all Toads into blank paper.
 He says that his hatred of Toads comes from the Origami Craftsman who created him by using a forbidden "Fold of Life" technique, which Olly himself later used to bring Olivia to life.
 However, the Craftsman wrote words on Olly's paper, which Olly took as a disrespect of the art.
 A fight ensues, and Mario, Olivia, and Bowser defeat Olly.

 As he dies, Olly apologizes for his actions.
 Olivia reads the writing on his body, which reveals the Toad was only giving Olly his blessing to rule as King.
 Olly realizes his mistake, and at his request, Olivia folds him into the 1,000th crane after his death.
-She uses her ultimate wish to undo all the origami King Olly has folded, which unfortunately includes herself.
+She uses her ultimate wish to undo all the origami King Olly has folded, which includes herself.
 The game closes with a celebration of the Origami Festival.